kimjinho1/kimjinho1/README.md

 ### 🔭 I'm a student developer studying in 42Seoul

-### 😢 But now, I took a leave of absence because of military service

 <!-- ### 🚀 i'm currently interested in data engineering... -->
 <!-- ### 😄 You can check my CV [here](https://www.notion.so/Jinho-Kim-b84a37e6fa414a0593d2d6d42e854370)   -->